MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 2. It takes a few minutes for the plug-in to fully instantiate, and up to 30 minutes for a WSL2 instance to onboard itself.
 Short-lived WSL container instances might result in the WSL2 instance not showing up in the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).
 Once any distribution has been running long enough (at least 30 minutes), it does show up.

 3. Running a custom kernel and custom kernel command line is not supported.
 Although the plug-in does not block running in that configuration, it does not guarantee visibility within WSL when you're running a custom kernel and custom kernel command line.
-We recommend to block such configurations with help of [Intune settings](https://learn.microsoft.com/windows/wsl/intune).
+We recommend to block such configurations with help of [Microsoft Intune wsl settings](/windows/wsl/intune).

 4. OS Distribution is displayed **None** in Device overview page of WSL device in Microsoft Defender portal.